 Does my pet need to be vaccinated if they live inside?

 Although your pet may not go outside, it is still possible for diseases to be brought into the house.
 This could be via soil on a dirty boot or via other wildlife that could enter the home.
 Therefore, having full vaccination can provide the protection needed for all circumstances, meaning you don’t have to take the risk.

 I have heard that vaccines are risky and to avoid them – is that true?

 Any veterinary procedure that is performed can carry some sort of risk, however in the case of vaccinations, it is important to remember that for the majority of pets the benefits of being vaccinated greatly outweighs the risks.
 Vaccination reactions are rare and where they do occur, they are mostly short-term and mild.
 Reactions of this nature show that the vaccine is effectively stimulating the immune system.

 The team at Gower Vets are always happy to talk to you about the benefits and risks associated with vaccinating your pet to help identify the most suitable strategy as part of their wider preventative healthcare programme.

 Are there any schemes/offers to help with covering the cost of my pets’ vaccinations?

-At Gower Veterinary Surgery, our Pet Care Plan, is a convenient and affordable way to protect against preventable diseases and discomfort by ensuring your pet’s essential routine treatments and vaccinations are all up to date from as little as £5.25 per month, with plans for dogs, cats and rabbits.
+At Gower Veterinary Surgery, our Pet Health for Life Plan, is a convenient and affordable way to protect against preventable diseases and discomfort by ensuring your pet’s essential routine treatments and vaccinations are all up to date from as little as £16 per month, with plans for dogs and cats.